Nasdanika/server/org.nasdanika.web/doc/html.md

 * [Knockout](http://knockoutjs.com/index.html),
 * Application - convenience methods and interfaces for constructing single page router applications with a header, navigation bar, content panels and footer.

+The goal of the bundle is to provide a Java developer a set of API's to build modern Web UI (Bootstrap, Font Awesome) and Single-Page Applications (AngularJS, KnockoutJS) without having to switch contexts (Java -> HTML, Bootstrap, ...) and without having to remember all the minutia of the underlying frameworks - API's, enumerations, and IDE code completion reduce mental load.

 An instance of [[javadoc>org.nasdanika.html.HTMLFactory]] is used to create instances of API interfaces, which are then combined together.
 In applications where HTML API is used not in the context of a web request [[javadoc>org.nasdanika.html.impl.DefaultHTMLFactory]] class can be directly instantiated and used as HTMLFactory implementation.
 In the context of a web request, e.g. in routes or route operations, and instance of HTMLFactory can be obtained either by adapting [[javadoc>org.nasdanika.web.HttpServletRequestContext]] or by specifying a context parameter - in this case the framework will adapt the context to HTMLFactory.

 Many HTML interfaces extend [[javadoc>org.nasdanika.html.Producer]] and [[javadoc>java.lang.Autocloseable]].
 Many API methods take objects as arguments to build a composite HTML object from parts.